annie230606/Bot_Detection_using_ML/README.md

 ---

 ## 📌 Overview
-BotShield is designed to identify fake or automated Twitter accounts by analyzing user behavior and metadata.
+BotDetect is designed to identify fake or automated Twitter accounts by analyzing user behavior and metadata.
 It combines a modern frontend with a Python-based backend and trained ML models.

 ---